American Indian Homes in the Central Plains - Republic

 How did people of the Pawnee Nation who lived in the Central Plains build their homes?
 What natural supplies did they use?
 What does an earth lodge look like?
 Did the Pawnees also live in tipis?
 Come to the Pawnee Indian Museum to find the answers to these questions and to learn about the homes of other Plains Indians including the Kansa, Wichita, and Cheyenne.

 This guided tour addresses both Kansas and Nebraska history and reading standards.
 Teachers will also be provided with pre-and post-visit materials for use in their classroom.
 Included with these materials is the Read Kansas!
 "American Indian Homes in Kansas" lesson.
-Teachers might also be interested in either of these educational resource trunks: "Indian Homes in Kansas" or "People of the Plains: Native Americans in Kansas".
+Teachers might also be interested in either of these educational resource trunks: "Indian Homes in Kansas" or "Uses of the Buffalo".

 Kansas standards addressed: